Ahi Tuna Poke Bowl

 You could think of it as a raw fish salad or deconstructed sushi roll.
 I like the deconstructed sushi roll analogy, because whatever you’d typically find all wrapped up in a roll, you can simply add to a bowl instead and easily create a poke bowl.

 Because poke bowls aren’t fussy or fancy and because fresh seafood is in abundance in Hawaii, you can even find poke bowls in supermarkets and served in street-side stalls.
-It’s definitely common food.
-And delicious, healthy common food at that.

 How do you pronounce poke?